RuedigerMoeller/kontraktor/README.md

 * build modern microservice systems (java (JVM), nodejs) beyond the Limits of REST.
 Asynchronous, event sourced, encoding (fast binary, json for interop) and network transport independent (choose from TCP, WebSockets, Http-(Long Poll)).
 * power modern SPA apps with a java based webserver

-## Where does it come from
+## Where does it come from ?

 The core has been developed when I consulted a large european stock exchange.
 Kontraktor powers a Microservice Cluster+DataGrid responsible for routing and preprocessing of realtime mass data (up to 100000 per second).
-These data streams then had to be filtered and delivered to trading front ends (up ~20000 distinct filtered subscriptions).
-So the basic requirements where: horizontal scalability (distributed system), heterogenous Network Infrastructure (TCP for back-ends and intra service communication, Http + Websockets for clients-apps and some remotely located data sources), high throughput - low latency,
+The basic requirements where: horizontal scalability (distributed system), heterogenous network infrastructure (Multicast, TCP for back-ends and intra service communication, Http + Websockets for clients), high throughput - low latency,

 It's also used in at least 2 Startups (juptr.io, and an undisclosed one) as a backbone for distributed analytics and microservice systems.